Can NexTier Oilfield Solutions Inc. (NEX) Remain Competitive?

-NexTier Oilfield Solutions Inc. (NYSE:NEX) went up by 0.47% from its latest closing price compared to the recent 1-year high of $12.50.
-The company’s stock price has collected 16.78% of gains in the last five trading sessions.
+NexTier Oilfield Solutions Inc. (NYSE:NEX) went down by -5.69% from its latest closing price compared to the recent 1-year high of $12.50.
+The company’s stock price has collected 10.30% of gains in the last five trading sessions.

 Is It Worth Investing in NexTier Oilfield Solutions Inc. (NYSE :NEX) Right Now?